carlsuarez/tiny-infer/README.md

 work out of a single pre-allocated memory arena, the constraint that defines the
 project: after init, the forward pass allocates nothing and grows nothing.

-Binary file formats mirror [Andrej Karpathy's llama2.c](https://github.com/karpathy/llama2.c), so exported checkpoints load unchanged.
-The correctness goal is token-for-token parity with llama2.c at temperature 0.
+Binary file formats follow the widely-used Llama-2 `.bin` checkpoint layout, so exported checkpoints load unchanged.
+The correctness goal is token-for-token parity with a reference C implementation at temperature 0.

 ## Commands at a glance